Updated: June 2020

-Below you will find a visual guide to social media etiquette rules to today’s top networks, including real business examples and a handy Infographic!
+Below is a visual guide to social media etiquette.
+They’re simple rules to follow for each of today’s top networks.
+Plus, grab the real-life business examples and the handy Infographic!

 Facebook Etiquette Do’s and Don’ts

-- Use Hashtags wisely and sparingly.
-One or two relevant hashtags make sense, however, any more than that can just feel spammy.
+- Use hashtags wisely and sparingly.
+One or two relevant hashtags make sense, however, any more than that feels spammy.

 - Know when to post for maximum engagement.
 Pay attention to your analytics and note when your fans are most active.